Rudd-O/qubes-shared-folders/README.md

 If your `server` qube shuts off before you unmount the mounted share, you'll see `I/O error`s on the `client` qube whenever you attempt to access the mounted share.
+You can always unmount the errored folder to resolve the issue.

 ## Comparison with other solutions